riad-azz/instagram-video-downloader/README.md

 If you would like to change the ban identifier (default is IP) you can change it in `src/middleware.ts`.

 ## Instagram Graphql API Option

+> **Note**
+> This performs better if hosted on the cloud rather than serverless.
+> In serverless your session will get suspended easily due to the account being accessed from many regions at once.

 This is a fallback in case the page scraping doesn't work.